MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2-22h2.md)]

-This article describes how to install, upgrade, and manage Azure Arc extensions on Azure Local machines.
+This article describes how to install, upgrade, and manage Azure Arc extensions on Azure Local.

 ## Customer-managed Azure Arc extensions on Azure Local